HarraGold/frogger-game-ultimate/README.md

 * Updated web browser: Google Chrome 7.1, Firefox, Internet Explorer
 * Google chrome is suggested.

-## Getting Started
+## Installation - Starting Game
 Ensure you have google chrome or a web browser installed.
-1. Download and unzip the folder "HB-Classic Arcade Game Clone - Ultimate V1"
+1. Download and unzip the folder "frogger-game-ultimate-v1.0"
 2. Open the folder
 3. Open "index.html"